SlimeKnights/slimeknights.github.io/faq/index.md

 Because it needs to be said to our discord users for some reason, **this FAQ is up to date**.
 If it has not been updated in awhile, that means nothing has changed.
 Asking a question that is on here because "it has not been updated in awhile" is a violation of our rules and is grounds for banning.

-Some questions have discord commands.
-This is for the sake of others asking the same question, it has identical information to this FAQ so there is no need to run it for yourself.

 {%include toc.html %}

 ## Mod Specific Questions